Dessima Williams: Career

 Dessima has taught at secondary, college and university levels and is an advocate for the rights of women and girls, for farmers and for rural development.
 She founded the Grenada Education and Development Programme, which supports Grenada's students as emerging leaders.
-She has also owned a business in the tourism sector.
+She has also owned the Rainbow Inn in St Andrew, Grenada.

-Williams taught Political Science at Williams College in Massachusetts before joining the faculty of Brandeis University in 1992.
+Williams taught political science at Williams College in Massachusetts before joining the faculty of Brandeis University in 1992.

-In 2009, she returned to diplomacy as Ambassador Extraordinary and Plenipotentiary of Grenada to the United Nations, serving for over four years, three of those concurrently as Chair of the Alliance of Small Island Developing States.
+In 2009, Williams returned to diplomacy as Ambassador Extraordinary and Plenipotentiary of Grenada to the United Nations, serving for over four years, three of those concurrently as Chair of the Alliance of Small Island Developing States.
 In this capacity, she led a 40-island global climate change effort that recorded the high ambition of keeping average global temperatures to 1.5 degrees in the Copenhagen Accord of 2009, which was later included in the 2015 Paris Agreement.